-Assessment: Report (25%)

-Examination (75%)

-Assessment Description: Component 1: The 25% report is a 1000 word essay submitted on Canvas on a given topic.
+Report (25%) Examination (75%) Resit Assessment: Examination (Resit instrument) (100%) Assessment Description: Component 1: The 25% report is a 1000 word essay submitted on Canvas on a given topic.
 Component 2: The final exam is a closed book written exam.

-Moderation approach to main assessment: Second marking as sampling or moderation

-Assessment Feedback: Individual feedback will be given for the 1000 word essay on Canvas.
+Moderation approach to main assessment: Moderation by sampling of the cohort Assessment Feedback: Individual feedback will be given for the 1000 word essay on Canvas.
 Peer feedback is given on sample exam style questions in week 27 and 28.
 Failure Redemption: An opportunity to redeem failures will be available within the rules of the University, if permitted the resit will be via 100% supplementary examination.

-Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed activities online and on-campus.
+Additional Notes: Delivery of both teaching and assessment will be blended including live and selfdirected activities online and on-campus. • PENALTY: ZERO TOLERANCE FOR LATE SUBMISSION.

-- PENALTY: ZERO TOLERANCE FOR LATE SUBMISSION. - AVAILABLE TO: visiting and exchange students.
+• AVAILABLE TO: visiting and exchange students.

 EG-M97 Advanced Solid Mechanics

+Credits: 10 Session: 2022/23 September-January

 Pre-requisite Modules: EG-262

-Co-requisite Modules: Lecturer(s): Dr C Wang
+Co-requisite Modules:

-Format: 20 hours lectures/practical FEA, 10 hours tutorial/office hours

-Contact Hours will be delivered through a blend of live activities online and on-campus, and may include, for example, lectures, seminars, practical sessions and Academic Mentoring sessions.
+Lecturer(s): Dr C Wang Format: 20 hours lectures/practical FEA, 10 hours tutorial/office hours Contact Hours will be delivered through a blend of live activities online and on-campus, and may include, for example, lectures, seminars, practical sessions and Academic Mentoring sessions.
 Delivery Method: All Programmes will employ a blended approach to delivery using the Canvas Digital Learning Platform for live and self-directed online activity, with live and self-directed on-campus activities each week.
-Students may also have the opportunity to engage with online versions of sessions delivered on-campus

-20 hours of lectures/practical FEA 10 hours of tutorials/ office hours 70 hours of directed private study

-Module Aims: This module covers material that is important to Engineers when working in an advanced design environment where non-linear effects such as large displacement, plasticity, creep, fatigue and bolted joint mechanics are to be considered.

-Module Content: • Plasticity - post-yield stress-strain constitutive relations, development of the plastic zone, plastic bending and torsion, plastic buckling and collapse, residual stresses, spring back, low cycle fatigue

-- Creep stress-strain constitutive relations, Norton-Bailey and other creep laws, analysis of creep problems, stress redistribution, plasticity-creep interaction - Large displacement analysis curved beams, gross deformation - Analysis of bolted and welded joints bolt pre-tension, load distributions, strength and analysis of welded joints - Codes of Practice pressure vessels, corrosion and thermal effects, linearisation of point load stresses - Non-linear finite element analysis material behaviour models, incremental analysis, examples
+Students may also have the opportunity to engage with online versions of sessions delivered on-campus 20 hours of lectures/practical FEA 10 hours of tutorials/ office hours 70 hours of directed private study Module Aims: This module covers material that is important to Engineers when working in an advanced design environment where non-linear effects such as large displacement, plasticity, creep, fatigue and bolted joint mechanics are to be considered.
+Module Content: • Plasticity - post-yield stress-strain constitutive relations, development of the plastic zone, plastic bending and torsion, plastic buckling and collapse, residual stresses, spring back, low cycle fatigue • Creep - stress-strain constitutive relations, Norton-Bailey and other creep laws, analysis of creep problems, stress redistribution, plasticity-creep interaction • Large displacement analysis - curved beams, gross deformation • Analysis of bolted and welded joints - bolt pre-tension, load distributions, strength and analysis of welded joints • Codes of Practice - pressure vessels, corrosion and thermal effects, linearisation of point load stresses • Non-linear finite element analysis - material behaviour models, incremental analysis, examples Intended Learning Outcomes: